top of page

 the name

-It's a portmanteau of cosmos, the universe seen as a well ordered whole,” and osmosis, which outside of its typical biology context is defined as “the process of gradual or unconscious assimilation of ideas, knowledge, etc.”
+the universe seen as a well ordered whole,” and osmosis, “the process of gradual or unconscious assimilation of ideas, knowledge, etc.”

 COSMOSIS SHIRT EDIT_edited.jpg

-size and care tag
+size / care tag

 clothing hang tags